-There is a crack there, and that doesn’t mean something incredibly strong can’t be build upon that same foundation, but it does mean that we have to build with caution, re-engineer our plans over time, and listen carefully to the moans and creaks of the building as it grows.
+There is a crack there, and that doesn’t mean something incredibly strong can’t be built upon that same foundation, but it does mean that we have to build with caution, re-engineer our plans over time, and listen carefully to the moans and creaks of the building as it grows.

 We have to trust our children as they work through their feelings, ask questions, request more or less, and express their needs.

 The hard truth is that no matter how much adoption becomes a part of our lives, this adoption is not ours.
 We may have seen our dreams realized in an unexpected way when our children joined our families, but it doesn’t mean we own these adoption stories.
-We are a part of someone else’s story—but the loss and their trauma is hers (or his) to own.
-Their loss and trauma is ours to help them work through, and that’s all.
+We are a part of someone else’s story—but the loss and their trauma are hers (or his) to own.
+Their loss and trauma are ours to help them work through, and that’s all.

 Our son is five, but his questions are more on par with a child years older than him.
 Here are five reasons (one for each year he’s kept us on our toes) we let him set the pace for the adoption discussions we have in our home: